Through the prism: how investigative journalists can enhance equity research

 The high-profile world of journalism means that interviewees and sources can be quoted in newspapers and magazines, which can open doors for the investigative journalist.
 Even though Vontobel sources will never end up in print, our investigative analysts have honed their skills for approaching people over many years.
 This, combined with doing detailed homework on the company or topic, can help engage people quickly, gain their trust, and garner actionable information and insights.

 Fifteen years ago, we hired Mara Der Hovanesian, a journalist who in her former role at BusinessWeek spotted trends and broke news ahead of the pack in the run up to the financial crisis.
-The experiment worked so well that we hired two more investigative analysts, Robert Berner also in the US, and Zeng Li, based in Hong Kong.
+The experiment worked so well that we hired two more investigative analysts, Robert Berner also in the US, and Zhen Li, based in Hong Kong.

 Empowered to dig-deep and venture off the beaten track